It Came from Outer Space

 all reviews of this user

-English Another beautiful example of what great things were being filmed in the 1950s.
-This is simply a golden age of sci-fi that was not yet high-budget, but simply wanted to show the threat.
-Personally, I don't care about the metaphors of the Cold War, because these films work great as they are.
-Stories full of imagination and paranoia, which have beautiful old but irreplaceable tricks and effects. ()
+English Another fine example of what was great filmmaking in the 1950s.
+This was simply the golden period of science fiction that wasn't yet high budget, but just wanted to show us a threat.
+Personally, I couldn't care less about Cold War metaphors because these films work great just as they are.
+Stories full of fantasy and paranoia, with beautiful, old-fashioned, yet irreplaceable tricks and effects. ()

 Lima